CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 ### Part 2: Knowledge Assessment

-/// type=MS, answer=[3,4]
+/// type=SS, answer=[1]

-Which statements correctly describe `PDOStatement::bindValue()`?
+Which statement best describes `PDOStatement::bindValue()`?

-- It replaces a value or variable.
+- It binds a value to a parameter

 - It executes a prepared statement.

-- It passes both value and variable.

-- It binds a value or variable to a parameter.
+- It binds a parameter to a variable.

+- It sets a proper data type in an SQL statement.

-- It binds a parameter exclusively to a specified variable.
+- It sets a value to bind to the corresponding placeholder as a parameter.

-/// type=MS, answer=[1,5]
+/// type=MS, answer=[2,3,4]

 Which statements correctly describe `PDOStatement::bindParam()`?

-- It binds only a variable.

 - It executes a prepared statement.

-- It passes both value and variable.
+- It binds a parameter to a variable.

-- It binds a value or variable to a parameter.
+- It sets a bounded variable as a reference.

+- It evaluates a bounded variable once the `execute()` method is called.

-- It binds a parameter exclusively to a specified variable.
+- It sets the values to bind to the corresponding placeholder as a parameter.

 /// type=MS, answer=[1,3,5]